fredoliveira/dotfiles/README.md

 ### Post-installation

 After installing all the packages, re-opening a terminal should do the trick, but before you do, make sure you install the fonts `Source Code Pro` (used by the Spacemacs configuration).
 The most recent release is included in the `fonts` folder.

+If you get an error about missing plugins in vim, run `vim-plug`'s plugin install procedure by executing `:PlugInstall`.